 Save PBS and NPR

-On July 21, Trump will revoke all federal funding for PBS and NPR.
+Trump ended all federal funding for PBS and NPR.
 Public media had been guaranteed $535 million in annual federal funding, which was less than 0.008% of the federal budget, but 15% of the PBS budget and 1% of the NPR budget.

 More than 70% of this federal funding went to local stations, who relied on it extensively, for everything from emergency alert systems and satellite service to educational programs and music.
 As financial reserves begin to dwindle, program cancellations and station shutdowns are expected.